Searching within a Search

 That gives you a list of articles on the Lunar Prospector’s discovery of ice on the moon.

-In the box at the upper right labeled Search within results, type this in:
+In the box at the upper right labeled Search within results, type in this search string:

 treaty AND own!